fujitsu4/llm_bias_with_dt/readme temp.md

 4. Verify integrity
 python src/features/verify_spacy_features.py

+## 📁 Data Availability and Repository Structure

+To keep this repository lightweight, readable, and compliant with GitHub’s recommended size constraints, **only lightweight sample files of the intermediate outputs are included here**.
+These sample files (5 lines each) are provided exclusively for **illustration, documentation, and structural transparency**.

+---

+### 🔹 Why only sample files?

+Some intermediate CSV files generated during the experiments (e.g., BERT token features, attention matrices, statistical descriptors) originally exceed **30–100 MB per file**, and the complete pipeline produces **hundreds of such files**.
+Including them directly in the repository would:

+- inflate the repository size unnecessarily,
+- violate large file best practices,
+- slow down cloning and CI workflows,
+- reduce overall readability for users and reviewers.

+Therefore, this repository includes files such as:

+bert_final_features_SAMPLE.csv
+bert_basic_features_SAMPLE.csv
+spacy_features_SAMPLE.csv
+attention_top5_pretrained_SAMPLE.csv

+Each sample keeps **only the first 5 rows**, allowing readers to understand:

+- the file schema,
+- the column definitions,
+- the preprocessing workflow,
+- and how each component interacts in the pipeline,

+without including full, heavy datasets.

+---

+## 📦 Full Reproducibility

+The **complete datasets**, including all intermediate and large output files, are archived externally (Google Drive) to ensure:

+- long-term preservation,
+- stable access,
+- citable references,
+- compliance with FAIR principles.

+To reproduce the full pipeline, simply follow all the commands listed at the beginning of this readme.
+The code will place them automatically into the correct directories (without any truncation of the results).

+---

+## 📁 Debug Samples

+The folder `outputs/debug_samples/` contains **miniature attention-extraction examples** for both pretrained and untrained BERT models.
+These examples are intentionally lightweight (≤350 KB) and serve as:

+- qualitative demonstrations,
+- sanity checks,
+- proof of pipeline behavior,
+- reproducibility guidance.

+These files are **not downsampled** and remain exactly as produced by the code.

+---

+## 📝 Notes

+- All sample files follow the naming pattern `*_SAMPLE.csv` to clearly distinguish them from full data files.
+- The repository is intentionally structured to remain **fast to clone**, **easy to inspect**, and **fully reproducible** once external datasets are provided.

+---

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.